St. Thomas the Apostle Church (Manhattan): Closure and preservation campaigns

 Many established churches in the neighborhood have lost their congregations to storefront churches.
 In 2002, the church which was designed to seat 800 only attracted around 250 parishioners for Sunday Mass.
 At the same time, substantial facade repairs proved financially crippling.
 “The front of the church is covered with posters that read: ‘Don't be fooled by the present scaffolding!
 We are open.
 We are alive.
 We are growing.’
 The posters call St. Thomas ‘the Catholic Church in Harlem with room for you!’”
 In addition, there were dubious cracks in the main internal columns.
 The building was condemned in 2003 and the Salesians pulled out.
 Landmark protection has been debated, as the church is considered one of the finest in Harlem.
 Heather McCracken of the Landmarks Preservation Commission said that the church was found to be "in a deteriorated condition that made it ineligible for landmark designation."

 The Archdiocese of New York has attempted to demolish the structure since the closure with the offer to replace the structure with affordable housing for the elderly.

 Similar to other similar Catholic churches in the city with stays of demolition, such as Manhattan's Our Lady of Vilnius Church, a number of strategies have been invoked to save St. Thomas.
 Lawsuits, widespread community and city protests, and concerned letters arriving from as far away as Germany have delayed demolition, although the city has been unwilling to bestow landmark protection.
 A letter writing campaign attracted a great deal of attention.
 The son of the German stained glass maker even wrote in support of keeping the stained glass with the original church.
 However, the stained glass was removed to the new Church of Blessed Kateri Tekakwitha in the upstate New York town of Lagrangeville.

 Redevelopment

 In 2013, a developer, Artimus, bought the former church and rectory, and proposed partial demolition, a theater, and a housing condominium.
-Artemis promised to preserve the church’s façade and interior.
+Artemis promised to preserve the church's façade and interior.
 Since then, The front, rear walls and ceiling have been restored..
 Additional restoration is continuing.
-Artimus is also converting the church’s school to affordable housing.
+Artimus is also converting the church's school to affordable housing.
 Plans also include a community space to house an arts group.
 Ann Friedman of the New York Landmarks Conservancy said that it was felt that "community re-use of at least some of the church was better than seeing it demolished."
 In May 2016 Diamanda Galás performed a piano program at the renovated former church.
+The adjacent 1907 rectory was renovated into an artist's home and studio, featured in The New York Times Style Magazine in 2023.